systemcrash/nts-poc-python/README.md

 Python 3.6, even though they are written to be compatible with Python 2.7.
 I haven't figured out why Python 2.7 doesn't work yet.

+Warning: don't remove the assert sys.version_info[0] == 3 from the files.
+It might seem like it's working, but the SSL.Connection will return corrupt data with some NTS servers.

 Change directory to the top of the nts-poc-python tree:

  cd nts-poc-python